 Superstition Springs Center partners with the City of Mesa to collect bottled water for the homeless and unsheltered during the hot summer months.
 The center is a drop-off location for the extremely popular annual bottled water drive.
 If you would like to make a donation during the campaign, please bring your bottled water to the Management Office.

 In partnership with United Blood Services, Superstition Springs Center hosts several blood drives throughout the year to ensure an adequate amount of blood is available to those in need.
-Please check with Guest Services for dates and locations.
+Please check with our Mall Management Office for dates and locations.

 Each year, Superstition Springs Center receives hundreds of contribution requests.
 Donation recipients may include civil organizations' education programs; food banks; foundations; hospitals and health care organizations; youth programs; performing arts and museums and many more.
 Each request is reviewed carefully, however, not all requests can be granted.